ReDISchoolDK/Fall25_Frontend/Week-11_Project-GitHub/README.md

 ## Summary

-In the final week, you'll put the finishing touches on your personal website and learn how to deploy it online.
-Hosting your site on GitHub Pages will allow you to share your work with the world.
+In the final week, you'll put the finishing touches on your Flappy Bird game and deploy it online.
+Hosting on GitHub Pages will let you share and play it easily.

 ## Tasks

 ### Project Work

-- **Project Finalization:**
+- Project finalization
-  - Review your entire project, ensuring that all HTML, CSS, and JavaScript is clean, responsive, and fully functional.
+  - Review your game: code tidy, comments added, constants extracted, and basic README.
-  - Update your README.md with a link to your live site and a brief project summary.
+- Deployment
-- **Deployment:**
+  - Deploy to GitHub Pages (via repository settings).
+Verify assets load correctly.
-  - Follow GitHub Pages documentation to deploy your site.
-Configure your repository (via a `gh-pages` branch or repository settings) so that your site is published.
+  - Add the live link to your README.